-Steel is produced in a wide variety of types and shapes, each one is capable of efficiently meeting one or more applications.
+Steel is produced in a wide variety of types and shapes, each one is capable of efficiently satifying one or more applications.
 Such variety results from the continuous need to adequate the product to specific application requirements that appear in the market, either due to the need to control chemical compositions or to assure specific proprieties, which includes the final shape (plates, profiles, pipes, bars, etc.).

 There are more than 3,500 different types of steel and around 75% of them were developed in the last 20 years.
 This shows a huge evolution in the sector.

 Carbon steel have in its composition only limited amounts of chemical elements such as carbon, silicon, manganese, sulfur and phosphorus.
 Other chemical elements exist only in residual amounts.

 The amount of carbon in the steel defines its classification.
 Low-carbon steels have a maximum of 0.3% of said element and show great ductility.
 They are more appropriate for mechanic and welding works, not being hardenable, and are used in the construction of buildings, bridges, ships, vehicles, among other uses.
 Medium-carbon steel has 0.3 to 0.6% of carbon content and are used in gears, connecting rods and other mechanical components.
 This steel, if hardened and tempered, can reach good tenacity and resistance.
 High carbon steel has more than 0.6 of carbon content and has high durability and resistance after tempered.
 They are commonly used in rails, springs, gears, agricultural components subject to wearing, small tools, etc.